-In contrast to several previous studies on D. melanogaster (Davies et al., 1995; Davies et al., 1997; Kean et al., 2002; MacPherson et al., 2001), we found that exposing tubules to micromolar (10-6 mol l-1) doses of CAPA did not stimulate fluid secretion (Fig. 3).
+In contrast to several previous studies on D. melanogaster (Davies et al., 1995; Davies et al., 1997; Kean et al., 2002; MacPherson et al., 2001), we found that exposing tubules to micromolar (10-6 M) doses of CAPA did not stimulate fluid secretion (Figure 3).
 We cannot account for this discrepancy.
-In the present study, however, despite failing to stimulate fluid secretion, 10-6 mol 1-1 CAPA instead led to kaliuresis (higher [K+] in the secreted fluid).
-This finding is significant as it presents a plausible mechanism for increased chill tolerance following injection of high doses of CAPA peptide.
+In the present study, however, despite failing to stimulate fluid secretion.
+10-6 M CAPA instead led to kaliuresis (higher $[K^+]$ in the secreted fluid).
+This finding is significant, as it presents a plausible mechanism for increased chill tolerance following injection of high doses of CAPA peptide.
 In studies conducted on D. melanogaster to date, improvements in chill tolerance are associated with increased rates of K+ clearance by the tubules.
-Acclimation of flies to 10°C is associated with a compensatory increase in the rates of K+ secretion by the tubules (Yerushalmi et al., 2018).
-Similarly, cold-adapted Drosophila species maintain rates of tubule K+ secretion in the cold (3°C) that are higher than in species adapted to warmer climates (MacMillan et al., 2015d).
-Either of these strategies would help flies to avoid hyperkalaemia in the cold and/or enable them to recover more rapidly from ionic imbalance upon rewarming, provided that rates of K+ reabsorption are simultaneously kept constant or reduced along the gut epithelia, as is the case for both cold acclimated and cold adapted Drosophila (Andersen et al., 2017c; Yerushalmi et al., 2018).
-Thus, although the direct effects of 10-6 mol l-1 CAPA on Malpighian tubule activity observed herein are not in line with previous reports in Drosophila, they are internally consistent.
-We therefore argue that micromolar doses of CAPA peptide improve chill tolerance via kaliuretic activity (i.e. by stimulating K+ secretion), with or without concurrent stimulation of fluid secretion.
+For D. melanogaster, acclimation of flies to 10°C is associated with a compensatory increase in the rates of K+ secretion by the tubules (Yerushalmi et al., 2018).
+Similarly, cold-adapted Drosophila species maintain high tubule K^+ secretion rates in the cold (3°C) better than species adapted to warmer climates (MacMillan et al., 2015d).
+Either of these strategies would help to avoid hyperkalemia in the cold and/or more rapidly recover from ionic imbalance upon rewarming, provided that rates of K^+ reabsorption are simultaneously kept constant or reduced along the gut epithelia as is the case for both cold acclimated and cold adapted Drosophila (Andersen et al., 2017c; Yerushalmi et al., 2018).
+Thus, although the direct effects of 10-6 M CAPA on Malpighian tubule activity observed herein are not in line with previous reports in Drosophila, they are internally consistent.
+We therefore argue that micromolar doses of CAPA peptide improve chill tolerance via kaliuretic activity (i.e. through stimulating K+ secretion), with or without stimulating fluid secretion concurrently.